 Essential knowledge, skills and attributes:

 Strong interest in tensor program optimisation.
-Some knowledge/interest in Bayesian Optimisation, Python, with some knowledge in C++.
+Some knowledge/interest in Bayesian Optimisation, and Python.

 Project description: